 Debussy’s Correspondence, 1872–1918 has been published by Gallimard (2005).
 A selection of letters, translated by Roger Nichols, appears in Debussy Letters (Faber and Faber, 1987).

 Roger Nichols, The Life of Debussy (Cambridge University Press, 1998) is a short but helpful book for the non-specialist that includes a very useful annotated bibliography.
-Longer studies include:
+Longer studies, now somewhat dated, include:

 - Edward Lockspeiser, Debussy: His Life and Mind, 2 vols.
 (2nd ed., 1978)

 - Marcel Dietschy, A Portrait of Claude Debussy (Clarendon Press, 1990).
 This is an English translation by William Ashbrook and Margaret C. Cobb of a book originally published in 1962 as La Passion de Claude Debussy.
 The translators have edited and corrected the original, provided more source references, and omitted some of the author’s personal comments.

 - Oscar Thompson, Debussy: Man and Artist (first published in 1937 and reprinted, unabridged and slightly corrected, by Dover in 1967).
 Though not always accurate, this first American biography of the composer has several useful features, including a translation of Mallarmé’s L’Après-midi d’un faune as well as an extended section on the composer’s music that is helpfully organized by pieces within genre.

 - François Lesure, Catalogue de l’oeuvre de Claude Debussy (Minkoff, 1977).

 - James R. Briscoe, Claude Debussy: A Guide to Research (Garland, 1990).